fintzij/MultistateModels.jl/test/reports/distribution_longtests.md

 ## Expanded Diagnostics Matrix

 Every analytic hazard family (exponential, Weibull, Gompertz) is now exercised under both `linpred_effect` settings (PH/AFT) and both covariate regimes (baseline-only vs. a single covariate `x = 1.5`).
-For each of the 12 scenarios we regenerate two plots under `test/diagnostics/assets/`:
+Additionally, time-varying covariate (TVC) scenarios are included for exponential and Weibull PH models.
+For each of the 14 scenarios we regenerate two plots under `./assets/`:

 - **Function panels** overlay the analytic hazard/cumulative hazard/survival curves with `call_haz`, `call_cumulhaz`, and `survprob` outputs (with and without the time transformation enabled).
 - **Simulation panels** draw 40k paths with and without the time transformation, compare the ECDF against the closed-form target distribution, and display both the ECDF residual and the ECDF difference `ΔF(t) = F_tt(t) − F_fb(t)` to certify parity.
 Histogram/PDF overlays confirm that `simulate_path` obeys the target density.